ROMEO AND JULIET (2013) REVIEW

 If you like Shakespeare films or period dramas that require tissues, then Romeo and Juliet is worth seeing.
 Despite the beautiful poetic love language, next time I want to watch something of this era, my attentions are far more likely to be captured by Ever After.
 Still, though I’ll never be an avid aficionado of Shakespeare’s works or this story in kind, I’m glad to have watched it, even if I will likely only sit through it the one time.

 Romeo and Juliet is available on DVD and to rent or buy on Amazon Video.

 “You pierce my soul.
 I am half agony, half hope.

 I have loved none but you.”

-Visit our Period Drama Review archives to see what other romantic period dramas we’ve watched.If you enjoyed this article, please help us spread the word!
-Share with your friends or save to Pinterest to read later.
+Visit our Period Drama Review archives to see what other romantic period dramas we’ve watched.Pin this article to read later!
+And make sure to follow us on Pinterest.